siwhelan/siwhelan/README.md

 - 🔭 I’m currently working on [Task Manager GUI](https://dev.to/siwhelan/task-manager-47jh)

-- 📄 If you're a potential employer and have arrived here without seeing my CV first, I have a personal static website with info here [https://swhelan.dev/](https://swhelan.dev/)

 - 📫 How to reach me -> **simon@swhelan.dev**

 - ⚡ Fun fact! **Digital music producer with tracks available on all major streaming platforms!**